Christmas Traditions in Denmark

 Denmark is a very charming place to be at Christmas time.
 On the 24th of December, the Danish celebrate Lillejulaften which is a small fest with acquantences, friends and neighbors.
 All join to decorate the tree with typical Danish ornaments out of straw or wood.
 The Danish decorate traditionally in a natural look and the colors of red and white dominate their Christmas decorations.
 Next to the tree the Jul-Bock (translated: straw goat) protects the family from evil spirits.
 The Danish also have some lovely Christmas markets.
 Click the links below to discover how they look.

-As in Germany, the Danish also have their own version of the wine punch called Glögg to keep them warm in the cold winter season.
+As in Germany, the Danish also have their own version of a mulled wine punch called Glögg to keep them warm in the cold winter season.
 Glögg seems a bit sweeter than the Glühwein and is very tasty!

 Julefrokost is a popular pre-Christmas tradition in Denmark.
 Friends meet to enjoy a buffet of cold cuts and alcohol.
 On Christmas Day and the day after, the Julefrokost also gets celebrated around noon with a much more variety of food such as fish, meatballs, salads and cheese.